 By: Sharon Aron Baron

 Last November 17, at 1:45 a.m.
-Marisa Catronio and Kaitlyn Ferrante, both 21, were driving on the Sawgrass expressway towards the Coral Ridge Drive exit when Kayla Mendoza, 20, drove the wrong way through an exit ramp causing a head-on collision that killing them both.
+Marisa Catronio and Kaitlyn Ferrante, 21, were driving on the Sawgrass expressway towards the Coral Ridge Drive exit when Kayla Mendoza, 20, drove the wrong way through an exit ramp causing a head-on collision that killed them both.
 Mendoza survived.

 Shortly after, while still grieving, her family created Marisa’s Way to make sure their lost lives led to greater highway safety.

-Marisa’s way is now a 501(c)(3) nonprofit which seeks to have a bill introduced through the Florida Legislature that will focus on creating more entrance ramp awareness, along with physical devices to alert wrong way drivers.
+Marisa’s way is now a 501(c)(3) nonprofit that seeks to have a bill introduced through the Florida Legislature that will focus on creating more entrance ramp awareness, along with physical devices to alert wrong-way drivers.

-“As we approach the one-year anniversary of this tragic accident, we are reminded how fragile life is,”said Chief of Police Tony Pustizzi.
-“The Coral Springs Police encourage residents to always practice responsible driving.
+“As we approach the first anniversary of this tragic accident, we are reminded how fragile life is,” said Chief of Police Tony Pustizzi.
+“The Coral Springs Police encourage residents always to practice responsible driving.
 Please do not text and drive, and never drive while intoxicated,”

 Author Profile